PHPCSStandards/composer-installer/README.md

 The original idea and setup of this repository is by [Franck Nijhof][frenck], employee @ Dealerdirect.

-For a full list of all author and/or contributors, check [the contributors page][contributors].
+For a full list of all authors and/or contributors, check [the contributors page][contributors].

 ## Funding